-Adverse weather conditions
+Adverse weather conditions Insects3

-Earthquake
+Earthquake Plant disease 4

-Failure of irrigation water supply
+Failure of irrigation water supply1 Volcanic eruption

-Fire

-Insects

-Plant disease

-Volcanic eruption

-Wildlife
+Fire2 Wildlife

-If caused by an insured peril that occurs during the insurance period.
-Unless weeds and other forms of undergrowth have not been controlled or pruning debris has not been removed from the orchard.
-But not damage due to insufficient or improper application of pest control measures.
-But not damage due to insufficient or improper application of disease control measures.
+1If caused by an insured peril that occurs during the insurance period.
+2Unless weeds and other forms of undergrowth have not been controlled or pruning debris has not been removed from the orchard.
+3But not damage due to insufficient or improper application of pest control measures.
+4But not damage due to insufficient or improper application of disease control measures.